3perf/website/src/content/blog/react-monitoring/index.md

 - **Client A.** tried to set up interaction tracking but later disabled it.
 Their feedback was that it was hard to make sense of the data: “these numbers don’t make any sense with variables like user system resources, app and data size”.

 Have your experience to add?
-Share it in replies:
+Please share it in replies:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">(Have you tried something like this in the past?
 Has it worked?
 Have you stumbled upon any pitfalls?
 Please share your experience ⬇️)</p>&mdash; Ivan Akulov 🇺🇦 (@iamakulov) <a href="https://twitter.com/iamakulov/status/1533885339168714752?ref_src=twsrc%5Etfw">June 6, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>